-One of the main and usually the most expensive step in this algorithm is the sieving procedure, where given a list of vector pairs $(\vect{e},\vect{y}) \in \ballp_n(d) \times \ballp_n(R)$ in each iteration, it outputs a list of vector pairs $(\vect{e}',\vect{y}') \in \ballp_n(d) \times \ballp_n(\gamma R)$ where $\gamma \in \real_{(0,1)}$.
-In each sieving iteration, a number of vector pairs (usually exponential in $n$) are identified as ``centre pairs''.
-The second element of each such centre pair is referred to as ``centre''.
-By a well-defined map each of the remaining vector pair is associated to a ``centre pair'' such that after certain operations (like subtraction) on the vectors, we get a pair with vector difference yielding a lattice vector of norm less than $R'$.
-If we start an iteration with say $N'$ vector pairs and identify $|\centre|$ number of centre pairs, then the output consists of $N'-|\centre|$ vector pairs.
-In \cite{2001_AKS} and most other provable variants or generalizations like \cite{2008_AJ,2009_BN} , the running time of this sieving procedure, which is the dominant part of the total running time of the algorithm, is roughly quadratic in the number of sampled vectors.
+One of the main and usually the most expensive steps in this algorithm is the sieving procedure, where given a list of vector pairs $(\vect{e},\vect{y}) \in \ballp_n(d) \times \ballp_n(R)$ in each iteration, it outputs a list of vector pairs $(\vect{e}',\vect{y}') \in \ballp_n(d) \times \ballp_n(\gamma R)$ where $\gamma \in \real_{(0,1)}$.
+In each sieving iteration, a number of vector pairs (usually exponential in $n$) are identified as ``center pairs''.
+The second element of each such center pair is referred to as the ``center''.
+By a well-defined map, each of the remaining vector pairs is associated to a ``center pair'' such that after certain operations (such as subtraction) on the vectors, we obtain a pair with a vector difference yielding a lattice vector with a norm less than $R'$.
+If we start an iteration with say $N'$ vector pairs and identify $|\centre|$ number of center pairs, then the output consists of $N'-|\centre|$ vector pairs. {An illustration is given in Figure \ref{fig:aks}.} In \cite{2001_AKS} and most other provable variants or generalizations such as \cite{2008_AJ,2009_BN}, the running time of this sieving procedure, which is the dominant part of the total running time of the algorithm, is roughly quadratic in the number of sampled vectors.

-Here we propose a different sieving approach to reduce the overall time complexity of the algorithm.
+Here, we propose a different sieving approach to reduce the overall time complexity of the algorithm.
 This can be thought of as a generalization of the sieving method introduced in \cite{2018_AM} for the $\ell_{\infty}$ norm.
 We divide the space such that each lattice vector can be mapped efficiently into some desired division.
-In the following subsection we explain this sieving procedure, whose running time is linear in the number of sampled vectors.
+In the following subsection, we explain this sieving procedure, whose running time is linear in the number of sampled vectors.

-\subsection{Linear sieve}
+\subsection{Linear Sieve}